Richard W. Dowling: After the war and death

 After the battle of Sabine Pass Dowling was elevated to hero status in his hometown of Houston.
 John Nova Lomax of the Houston Press stated that in that city "Dowling was treated something like Julius Caesar home from a punishing foray into Gaul."
 He subsequently served as a recruiter for the Confederacy and was personally commended for his action at the battle by Jefferson Davis.
 After the war Dowling returned to his saloon business in Houston and quickly became one of the city's leading businessmen.
 Dowling's promising future was cut short by another yellow fever epidemic which devastated Houston in the late summer of 1867, and he died on 23 September 1867.

 He was buried at St. Vincent's Catholic Cemetery, the oldest Catholic cemetery in Houston.

 Legacy

 Several places in Houston were named after Dowling.
-Lomax wrote in 2009 is that by then very few people in the city memorialized him and that the group was "vanishing (if not downright extinct)".
+Lomax wrote in 2009 that by then very few people in the city memorialized him and that the group was "vanishing (if not downright extinct)".
 In regards to sites named after Dowling, Lomax stated that there have been objections to sites named after Dowling, "But this being Houston, where 1980 is ancient history, nothing is ever done."
 Two sites, now Emancipation Drive and Lawson Middle School (formerly Dowling Street and Dowling Middle School) have since been renamed.